SystemsApproach/private5g/cloud.rst

    (e.g., SD-Core or SD-RAN).
 We will need to be adjusted to account for the previous chapters.

-   Current language assumes the intro to Kubernetes and Helm from Ch1 of the OPs book.
-We will need to provide this background.
-(See end of 1.3 for a similar issue.)

    Probably need to talk generally about ther configurations and deployments.
 Maybe in a concluding section.

 This chapter describes how to assemble all the pieces described in the previous chapters to provide 5G connectivity as a managed cloud service.
-Such a service, which is sometimes referred to as *Private 5G*, is gaining traction as a way to deliver 5G to enterprises in support of a trend known as *Industry 4.0*: A combination of intelligent devices, robust wireless connectivity, and cloud-based AI/ML capabilities, all working together to enable software-based optimization and innovation.
+Such a service, which is sometimes called *Private 5G*, is gaining traction as a way to deliver 5G to enterprises in support of Industry 4.0.

-Connecting industry assets to the cloud has the potential to bring transformative benefits.
-This starts with collecting deep operational data on assets and infrastructure, from sensors, video feeds and telemetry from machinery.
-It also includes applying ML to this data to gain insights, identify patterns and predict outcomes (e.g., when a device is likely to fail), followed by automating industrial processes so as to minimize human intervention and enable remote operations (e.g., power optimization, idling quiescent machinery).
-In general, the goal is to create an IT foundation for continually improving industrial operations through software.
+The first step in assembling all the components is to implement them using cloud native building blocks.
+We start by introducing those building blocks in Section 6.1.
+The second step is to integrate yet another component—a Management Platform—into the solution.
+The rest of this chapter describes how this can be done using open source tools, where we use the Aether edge cloud introduced in Chapter 2 as an illustrative example of how cloud services can be deployed and operationalized at the edge.

+The Mangement Platform is responsible for operationalizing a collection of cloud services.
+This includes both *Lifecycle Management* (provisioning and upgrading the system) and *Runtime Control* (operating the system) over time.

+This chapter is about the "other" component...
+The Mangement Platform.

+Note that you'll see "Mgmt/Orchestrator" in Core-specific and RAN-specific architecture diagram.
+We're describing one "up a level" that spans both (and the fabric that connects them.
+(Also related to OSS/BSS and the other Telco counterparts.)

 6.1 Building Blocks
 -------------------

 The approach is based commodity hardware and open source software buiding blocks.
-These building blocks will be familar to anyone familiar with cloud native applications, but deserve being explicitly named in a discussion of mobile celluar networks, which have historically been built using closed proprietary hardware devices.
+These building blocks will be familar to anyone that has built a cloud native application, but they deserve to be explicitly named in a discussion of mobile celluar networks, which have historically been built using closed proprietary hardware devices.

-The hardware building blocks include bare-metal servers and switches that use merchant silicon chips.
-These might, for example, be ARM or x86 processor chips and Tomahawk or Tofino switching chips, respectively.
-A physical cloud cluster is then constructed with the hardware building blocks arranged as shown in :numref:`Figure %s
-<fig-hw>`: one or more racks of servers connected by a leaf-spine
+The hardware building blocks include bare-metal servers and switches, which might include ARM or x86 processor chips and Tomahawk or Tofino switching chips, respectively.
+A physical cloud cluster is then constructed with the hardware building blocks arranged as shown in :numref:`Figure %s <fig-hw>`: one or more racks of servers connected by a leaf-spine switching fabric.
-switching fabric.
 We show the servers above the switching fabric to emphasize that software running on the servers controls the switches (as we will see in the next section).

 .. _fig-hw:
 .. figure:: figures/ops/Slide4.png